snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 Overview
 --------

-The ``responses`` specification in a Dakota input file controls the types of data that can be returned from an interface during Dakota’s execution.
+The :dakkw:`responses` specification in a Dakota input file controls the types of data that can be returned from an interface during Dakota’s execution.
 The specification includes the number and type of response functions (objective functions, nonlinear constraints, calibration terms, etc.) as well as availability of first and second derivatives (gradient vectors and Hessian matrices) for these response functions.

-This chapter will present a brief overview of the response data sets and their uses, as well as cover some user issues relating to file formats and derivative vector and matrix sizing.
-For a detailed description of responses section syntax and example specifications, refer to the Responses Commands chapter in the Dakota Reference Manual :cite:p:`RefMan`.
+A brief overview of the response data sets and their uses follows, as well as discussion of potential user issues relating to file formats and derivative vector and matrix sizing.
+See :dakkw:`responses` for additional details and examples.

 .. _`responses:overview:types`: